-Paternity fraud occurs when a mother tells a man that her child is the man’s biological offspring despite knowing that either the man is not the father of the child or he may not be the father of the child.
-While this is a problem that has existed for as long as people have been having children it is becoming more and more of an issue in today’s world.
+Paternity fraud occurs when a mother tells a man that her child is the man's biological offspring despite knowing that the man is not the child's father or may not be the father of the child.
+While this is a problem that has existed for as long as people have had children, it is becoming more and more of an issue in today's world.

-The presumption in Texas is that if you are married to a woman and that woman gives birth to a child, you are the biological father of that child.
-This is not always the case, however, and if you present evidence to the contrary this presumption can be rebutted.
-For instance, if you could show that you were away from your wife during the period in which the child would have been conceived, or could show that you are or were sterile then this would be the sort of evidence that would be relevant to a discussion of attempting to disprove your paternity of the child in question.
+The presumption in Texas is that if you are married to a woman, and that woman gives birth to a child, you are the biological father of that child.
+However, this is not always the case, and if you present evidence to the contrary, this presumption can be rebutted.
+For instance, if you could show that you were away from your wife during the period in which the child would have been conceived, or could indicate that you are or were sterile, then this would be the sort of evidence that would be relevant to a discussion of attempting to disprove your paternity of the child in question.

 This has been the historical way that courts in the United States have handled this sensitive topic.
 However, recent court decisions from around our country have seen a shift beginning to occur that could potentially change that.
-For example, I became aware recently of a family law case in another state that allowed a man who was fraudulently led to believe that he was the father of a child to sue the biological father for back child rearing expenses.
-The interesting part of this decision is that the child in question was thirty years old at the time the decision by the court was made.
+For example, I became aware recently of a family law case in another state that allowed a man who was fraudulently led to believe that he was the father of a child to sue the biological father for back child-rearing expenses.
+The exciting part of this decision is that the child in question was thirty years old when the decision by the court was made.
 The judge allowed the man suing for past expenses to do so decades beyond what the statute in that state allowed him to do.

 A question that I would like to address in today's blog post is whether courts, in bending statutes in this manner, encourage men to question whether or not they are the father of a child?
 What's more- how harmful (if at all) is this sort of behavior to the child and family at large?

 How you can rebut the paternity presumption in Texas